Catawba people: 18th century

 In 1738, a smallpox epidemic broke out in South Carolina.
 Endemic for centuries among Europeans, the infectious disease had been carried by them to North America, where it caused many deaths.
 The Catawba and other tribes, such as the Sissipahaw, suffered high mortality in these epidemics.
 In 1759, a smallpox epidemic killed nearly half the Catawba.

-In 1744 the Treaty of Lancaster, made at Lancaster, Pennsylvania, renewed the Covenant Chain between the Iroquois and the colonists.
-The governments had not been able to prevent settlers going into Iroquois territory, but the governor of Virginia offered the tribe payment for their land claim.
-The peace was probably final for the Iroquois, who had established the Ohio Valley as their preferred hunting ground by right of conquest and pushed other tribes out of it.
+In 1744 the Treaty of Lancaster, made at Lancaster, Pennsylvania, renewed the Covenant Chain between the Haudenosaunee and the colonists.
+The governments had not been able to prevent settlers going into Haudenosaunee territory, but the governor of Virginia offered the tribe payment for their land claim.
+The peace was probably final for the Haudenosaunee, who had established the Ohio Valley as their preferred hunting ground by right of conquest and pushed other tribes out of it.

 Tribes located to the west continued warfare against the Catawba, who were so reduced that they could raise little resistance.
 In 1763, a small party of Algonquian Shawnee killed the noted Catawba chief, King Hagler, near his own village.

 In 1763, the colonial government of South Carolina confirmed a reservation for the Catawba of 225 sqmi, on both sides of the Catawba River, within the present York and Lancaster counties.
 When British troops approached during the American Revolutionary War in 1780, the Catawba withdrew temporarily into Virginia.
 They returned after the Battle of Guilford Court House, and settled in two villages on the reservation.
 These were known as Newton, the principal village, and Turkey Head, on the opposite side of the Catawba/Wateree River.